 One way to begin softening our very-human tendency toward Fundamental Attribution Error is a practice called sonder.
-You can practice right now, especially if you are in public.
 The idea of sonder refers to the profound feeling of realizing that everyone, including strangers you pass on the street, has a life as rich and complex as your own.
 Practice sonder on the street, the train, a coffee shop or anywhere people are around.

-Look at the people surrounding you right now or think about the people you saw on the street today or in the restaurant at lunch.
+Look at the people surrounding you right now.
 Realize that they all have lived rich and full lives just like you, full of hardships and pain, hopes and dreams, love and heartbreak, with boring, mundane tasks and moments of pure joy.
 They all have perspectives on life and belief systems and goals for the future.